dseguy/php-error-messages/messages/syntax-error,-unexpected-token-"(".rst

    <?php

-   // methods cannot be closure: they need a name class X {
+   // methods cannot be closure.
+They need a name class X {
        function () {}
    }